NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

     3. Rabbit software starts the pods on Rabbit nodes
 4. Post-Run
-   1. Rabbit will wait for all pods to finish
+   1. Rabbit waits for all pods to finish
-   2. If all pods are successful, Post-Run will be marked as `Ready`
+   2. If all pods are successful, Post-Run is marked as `Ready`
-   3. If any pod is not successful, Post-Run will not be marked as `Ready`
+   3. If any pod is not successful, Post-Run is not marked as `Ready`

 ## Security

 Kubernetes allows for a way to define permissions for a container using a [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).
 This can be seen in the pod template spec above.
-The user and group IDs will be inherited from the Workflow's spec.
+The user and group IDs are inherited from the Workflow's spec.

 ## Special Note: Indexed-Mount Type